g3y7spk/mtdrw/README.md

 * nor.userland
 * nor.config

 The command sequence for updating the bootloader of Armadillo-4x0 is illustrated below as an example.
 You need to execute commands on Armadillo-4x0.
-Assume that mtdrw.ko and loader-armadillo4x0-v2.2.0.bin are both located in /tmp directory. mtdrw.ko is the loadable kernel module you just built and loader-armadillo4x0-v2.0.0.bin is the bootloader image of Armadillo-4x0 available at <http://armadillo.atmark-techno.com/armadillo-420/downloads-linux2-6-26>.
+Assume that mtdrw.ko and loader-armadillo4x0-v2.2.0.bin are both located in /tmp directory on Armadillo-4x0. mtdrw.ko is the loadable kernel module you just built and loader-armadillo4x0-v2.0.0.bin is the bootloader image of Armadillo-4x0 available at <http://armadillo.atmark-techno.com/armadillo-420/downloads-linux2-6-26>.

 ``` r
 # cd /tmp